 \subsection{The three control problems}

-We now want to use the system $\tilde{ \mathbf P}$, defined in Equation (\ref{eqn:Ptilde}), to investigate three different control problems of interest.
-The first of these is Actuating Everywhere (AE) control, where the controller can actuate the flow everywhere but is limited to measurements at one wall height.
-The second is Measuring Everywhere (ME) control, where the flow is measured everywhere but now actuation is limited to one wall height.
-The third is Input-Output (IO) control, where sensors and actuators are limited to one wall height.
-This final configuration is of particular interest since it is the most feasible experimental configuration.
+We now want to use the system $\tilde{ \mathbf P}$, defined in equation \eqref{eqn:Ptilde}, to investigate three different control problems of interest.
+The first of these is Actuating Everywhere (AE) control, where the controller can actuate the flow everywhere but is limited to sensors at one wall-normal location.
+The second is Measuring Everywhere (ME) control, where the flow is measured everywhere but now actuators are limited to one wall-normal location.
+The third is Input--Output (IO) control, where sensors and actuators are limited to one wall-normal location.
+This final configuration is of particular interest since it would be the most feasible experimental configuration.
 The three configurations are illustrated in figure \ref{J2:block3}, and the details of their state-space models can be found in \ref{J2:APPDIX:control_ss}.
-We study AE, ME and IO because we want to know what price we have to pay when only a single actuator is available (as opposed to actuating the flow everywhere); and what price we have to pay when only a single sensor is available (as opposed to knowledge of the flow everywhere).
-This, in turn, provides insight on the extent to which control of the largest scales is fundamentally difficult; and on the extent to which control is limited by having only a single sensor or a single actuator.
+We study AE, ME and IO because we want to know what price we have to pay when only a single plane of actuators is available (as opposed to actuating the flow everywhere); and what price we have to pay when only a single plane of sensors is available (as opposed to knowledge of the flow everywhere).
+This, in turn, provides insight on the extent to which control of the largest scales is fundamentally difficult; and on the extent to which control is limited by having only a single sensor or a single actuator (per wavenumber pair).